-In this blog post, Garth Pedersen, Head of Consulting at Huble Digital, highlights why the user manual of old has been replaced by companies building "knowledge base" libraries of content for their customers.
+In this blog post, Garth Pedersen, Head of Consulting at Huble Digital, looks at why the user manual has been replaced by companies building "knowledge base" libraries of content for their customers.

 Should you read the instructions?

 But before you congratulate me or offer me parenting advice; I am actually the proud new father (owner) of a (semi) new mirrorless camera.
 The reason I say a father is because everyone in the photography game knows that the amount of money photography consumes is astronomical (and probably equivalent to that of a child's college tuition for 4 years).

 Now, unlike babies, cameras come with a user manual in the box.
 The camera I bought came with a 715 multi-language brochure.

 So obviously the first thing I did was toss the manual aside and pull the camera out the box.
 Aaaah, that new camera smell.

 Let’s face it, even if a baby came with a user manual would you read it?
 I hear you all saying “of course we would, it is a baby, not a camera”, but I would challenge you on that.

 So, preface for legal reasons, most user guides are there to safeguard negligence, hence I do not think we will see the death of it.

 However, our buying habits have changed.
 By the time I forked over my deposit (new house money) on a camera, I had done hours of research: I’d looked at YouTube tutorials, reviews, knowledge hubs, and forums alike before making a decision.